 NAD+ (nicotinamide adenine dinucleotide) is found in every single one of our cells.
-In fact, you may remember it from high school for its role in the Krebs cycle.
+In fact, you may remember it from high school biology class for its role in the Krebs cycle.

 We need NAD+ to convert energy.
 And the research has made it abundantly clear that low NAD levels lead to cell dysfunction (aging), and that by restoring NAD levels we can slow down the aging process.

 When it comes to NAD+ supplements though, there are 3 major types.

 NMM – nicotinamide mononucleotide

 NR and NMN are precursors to NAD.
 This means they can be used to make NAD.

 But you can also just get NAD directly.
 Today we won’t be talking much about NMN and NR.
 We’re talking specifically about NAD+ products.
 (Or NADH, which just has an extra hydrogen atom.)

 If you want to learn more about NMN products, you can check out our article on the best NMN supplements.